bml-research/data_analysis_bml/excel/excel_12_data_visualization_exercises.md

 ### Exercise 3

 From the previous dataset, filter the data that contain oil in the name.
 Create a clustered column chart representing the Emissions per kg from `Processing`, `Transport`, `Packaging` and `Retail`.
-Make sure to add proper axis titles, a tile and a legend.
+Make sure to add proper axis titles, a title and a legend.

 ### Exercise 4

 Use the same data as from exercise 3 to create a stacked column chart.
 Filter the data that contain oil in the name.
 Create a stacked column chart representing the Emissions per kg from `Processing`, `Transport`, `Packaging` and `Retail`.
-Make sure to add proper axis titles, a tile and a legend.
+Make sure to add proper axis titles, a title and a legend.

 ### Exercise 5

 Use the same data as from exercise 3 to create a relative stacked column chart.
 Filter the data that contain oil in the name.
-Create a stacked column chart representing the Emissions per kg from `Processing`, `Transport`, `Packaging` and `Retail`.
-Make sure to add proper axis titles, a tile and a legend.
+Create a relative stacked column chart representing the Emissions per kg from `Processing`, `Transport`, `Packaging` and `Retail`.
+Make sure to add proper axis titles, a title and a legend.

+### Exercise 6

+Use the same data as from exercise 3 to create a pie chart.
+Filter the data that contain oil in the name.
+Create a pie chart representing the Emissions per kg from `Processing`, `Transport`, `Packaging` and `Retail`.
+Make sure to add proper axis titles, a title, data labels and a legend.

 ---